-My paintings are an attempt to record present day life as I see and experience it here in Britain.
+My paintings are an attempt to record everyday life as I see and experience it here in Britain.
 I try to avoid the sensational, but rather aim for a quiet, contemplative view on life.
 I choose to paint the ordinary world that I am familiar with, the unremarkable, the world outside the back door, scenes that we are all familiar with.
 I hope that in the exercise I capture a little of our childhood sense of wonder in the process, by being aware, making others aware, and imbuing in my work a little of the magic of the everyday world that we inhabit.
-It is my belief that in our ordinary experiences of life there is drama enough, and mystery too in plenty.
-The world is so rich in the fullness of life that we need not invent the bizarre or the sensational, but quietly observe what is all about us.
+It is my belief that in our ordinary experiences of life there is drama enough, and mystery too.
+The world is so rich in the fullness of life that we need not invent the bizarre or the sensational, but quietly observe what is all around us.
 As an introduction here are a few examples of my painting subjects.

 I sometimes come across striking locations that inspire me, or see a location in a magazine, on television or in a film.
 Such a place might be matched with a scene elsewhere, or populated with people that it seems to me ought to be there in that setting.
 It generates new ideas, adding the unexpected.
 It is my way of recording a place, or a person that I cherish.
 Yet often adding something also in an oblique visual way, about the unique life of our times.

 Some locations attract me for their geometry, such as doors and furniture, and particularly windows, and the light and shadow patterns they produce.
 I see such as stage sets to be populated, not as something dramatic, more usually as harmony, but also to explore ambiguity; and personal relationships perhaps just hinted at, left to the viewer's own imagination.
 The use of geometry in painting gives it structure, creates harmony and a sense of order without being in most cases noticed by most, adding in that mysterious way to its quality.

 The Jewellery Depertment, 1976 122x122cm